AkankshaShrimal/Attention-Beam-Search-Image-Captioning/README.md

 ### Setup
 - Download the dataset from [here](https://drive.google.com/file/d/19MIw3ZI-Z91NLTDMc8GI4OlIOwN_Vv-t/view?usp=sharing).
-- Preprocessed files for training model can be generated using [preprocessing.ipynb]() from the dataset given.
+- Preprocessed files for training model can be generated using [preprocessing.ipynb](preprocessing.ipynb) from the dataset given or downloaded from [here](https://drive.google.com/file/d/1WpQVe9xJZrO5uSAB_LzLHIflyoV0r1zL/view?usp=sharing).
     - Following preprocessing has to be done before training :-
       - **Preprpocessing captions** :- Removing punctuations, converting text to lower case and generating tokes.
       - **word_map creation** :- Every word in the dictionary (training data) is mapped to a number (only words having count more than minimum frequency).
 Four special tokens are used to define start, beginning, unknown, padded - <start>, <eos>, <unk>,<pad>.
 These special tokens are mapped to value 0,1,2,3 respectively.